SlimeVR/SlimeVR-Rust/README.md

-# Ferrous SlimeVR
+# SlimeVR-Rust
 A monorepo for [SlimeVR's](https://github.com/SlimeVR) Rust code.

 ## Project Structure
-A monorepo stores mutliple librares all in one git repo.
-There are several applications and projects located in this monorepo:
+A monorepo stores mutliple librares and apps all in one git repo.
+This one contains:

 * [SlimeVR Overlay](overlay/): An OpenVR Overlay that displays the skeletal model of SlimeVR for easier debugging and tuning of body proportions
 * [Skeletal Model](skeletal_model/): A WIP implementation of a new fullbody FK/IK solver with the goal of being callable from several languages, including Typescript(node.js) and Java.
+* [Autoupdater](autoupdater/): A small utility for updating SlimeVR applications in unison.

 ## Motivation
 * Fulfill the Rewrite It In Rust meme